 Ratings: Claudia 2.5 DNF, Gail DNF, Janet 3.5, Judith 3, Kim 1.5, Lynda 3.5, Margie 2, Nicola 3, Pauline 2 and Viv 3.

-Next month we will meet on the 10/12 at 6:30PM at Preece House, 50 Nerang St Bischof Pioneer Park, Nerang (next to 54 Nerang St. shops) for a general discussion about reading and reading habits.
+We will meet next on the 8/04/19 at 6:30PM at Preece House, 50 Nerang St Bischof Pioneer Park, Nerang (next to 54 Nerang St. shops) to discuss Women and Power by Mary Beard.

 Hope to see you all there and happy reading!

 We are a group that gets together once a month to discuss good books.
 Each of us gets to choose a book on a rotational basis, preferably one outside our personal comfort zone – we try to keep the trash to ourselves.
 After the discussion, we comment on other books we read that month.
 Most of the time we remain friends after the meeting.